 - Convalescent stage (2-3 weeks).
-Begins when the severe coughing fades, but infected individuals are at increased risk for respiratory complications, if they catch another respiratory infection during this time.
+Begins when the severe coughing fades, but infected individuals are at increased risk for respiratory complications if they catch another respiratory infection during this time.

 “People with whooping cough can vary in presentation from no symptoms, to mild upper respiratory infection, to severe, persistent cough,” Dr. Davis says.
 “The degree of illness usually varies by age, with young infants being the most severely affected.
 We also take into consideration whether someone received the whooping cough vaccine.”

 Whooping cough can be deadly in infants.
-Infants younger than 12 months old are at high risk for severe complications, as they haven’t completed the vaccination series.
+Babies younger than 12 months old are at high risk for severe complications, as they haven’t completed the vaccination series.
 Infants less than 6 months old usually require hospitalization when infected with pertussis.

 Can Adults Get Whooping Cough?

 Pertussis can be very mild or show no symptoms at all in adults.
-But, Dr. Davis says whooping cough is one of the most common causes of chronic cough lasting more than three to four weeks in adults and adolescents.
+But Dr. Davis says whooping cough is one of the most common causes of chronic cough lasting more than three to four weeks in adults and adolescents.

 “Pertussis outbreaks largely decreased after universal adoption of the immunization in the 1940s.
 However, these rates have risen recently, and new vaccination recommendations focus on adult boosters, as adults are the main transmitters of whooping cough to infants.
-All health care workers, child care workers and families of pregnant women and infants should get a Tdap (Tetanus, Diphtheria, Acellular Pertussis) shot,” Dr. Davis says.
+All health care workers, childcare workers and families of pregnant women and infants should get a Tdap (Tetanus, Diphtheria, Acellular Pertussis) shot,” Dr. Davis says.

 Dr. Davis recommends adults over 65 years old also receive the Tdap booster, and pregnant women should get a Tdap during every pregnancy, preferably at 27-36 weeks.
 Kids ages 11-18 also need a Tdap booster from the original vaccine they received as babies, too.

-“Anyone with pertussis or exposed to it should be treated with antibiotics.
+“Anyone with pertussis, or exposed to it, should be treated with antibiotics.
 Unfortunately, antibiotics don’t improve clinical symptoms or decrease the risk of complications, but medication will reduce the transmission of the disease to others,” Dr. Davis says.